-Cycling shorts top the list of essential cycling gear.
-As the last layer between you and your trusty saddle, the best padded cycling shorts perform a crucial function, letting you cycle for hours without chafing or saddle sores.
-So finding the best cycling shorts is a crucial job.
+If you ever rode a bike for longer than five minutes, you know how essential the best cycling shorts are.
+As the last layer between you and your trusty saddle, padded cycling shorts perform a crucial function, letting you cycle for hours without chafing or saddle sores.

 There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here but not to worry, we also have the list of best bib shorts as well, should you be interested in those.
 Both type of cycling shorts have their benefits and drawbacks.